OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 #### White-box Testing

-(Describe how to assess this with access to the source code and build configuration)
+-- TODO [Describe how to assess this with access to the source code and build configuration] --

 #### Black-box Testing

-[Describe how to test for this issue using static and dynamic analysis techniques.
-This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]
+-- TODO [Describe how to test for this issue using static and dynamic analysis techniques.
+This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ] --

 #### Remediation

-[Describe the best practices that developers should follow to prevent this issue]
+-- TODO [Describe the best practices that developers should follow to prevent this issue " Verifying Compiler Settings"] --

 #### References

-- [link to relevant how-tos, papers, etc.]
+-- TODO [Add link to relevant how-tos, papers, etc.] --

 ### Testing for Memory Management Bugs

 #### Overview

-(Give an overview about the functionality and it's potential weaknesses)
+-- TODO [Give an overview about the functionality and it's potential weaknesses] --

 #### White-box Testing

+-- TODO [Add content for white-box testing "Testing for Memory Management Bugs"] --

 #### Black-box Testing

+-- TODO [Add content for black-box testing "Testing for Memory Management Bugs"] --

 #### Remediation

+-- TODO [Add remediations for "Testing for Memory Management Bugs"] --

 #### References